wol4aravio/OSOL.Extremum/README.md

 **Numerical Objects** module contains interval arithmetics and vector operations.

-**Cybernatics** module implements dynamic systems with different types of controllers.
+**Cybernetics** module implements dynamic systems with different types of controllers.

 **Optimization** module implements all required levels of abstraction of optimization algorithms and contains realization of various metaheuristic optimization algithms and tasks that can be solved via them.